Oligoclonal antibody

 Oligoclonal antibodies are an emerging immunological treatment relying on the combinatory use of several monoclonal antibodies (mAb) in one single drug.
-The composition can be made of mAb targetting different epitopes of a same protein (homo-combination) or mAb targeting different proteins (hetero-combination).
+The composition can be made of mAb targeting different epitopes of a same protein (homo-combination) or mAb targeting different proteins (hetero-combination).
 It mimicks the natural polyclonal humoral immunological response to get better efficiency of the treatment.
 This strategy is most efficient in infections and in cancer treatment as it allow to overcome acquired resistance by pathogens and the plasticity of cancers.

 History

 Oligoclonal antibody treatment is a part of the serotherapy strategy (or antiserum).

 19th century: Serotherapy was initiated thanks to Shibasaburo Kitasato and Emil von Behring in Germany, and Emile Roux in France.
 It is the administration of animal or human serum that was previously exposed to a pathogen and thus contains antibodies against it and will help the patient to fight infection.